sdr-enthusiasts/gitbook-adsb-guide/intro/equipment-needed.md

 ## **A SDR that can receive 1090MHz**

 I started with a [FlightAware Pro Stick Plus](https://www.amazon.com/dp/B07J2RJQ9Z/ref=cm_sw_em_r_mt_dp_U_uwltEbJ8ER2KN).
 However, eventually you may wish to expand into other areas of SDR.
 I have moved onto a [KerberosSDR](https://othernet.is/products/kerberossdr-4x-coherent-rtlsdr), which is four RTL-SDRs in one.
-This lets me dedicate one SDR to ADS-B reception, and three others for things like [AirBand](https://en.wikipedia.org/wiki/Airband), [ACARS](https://app.airframes.io), etc.
+This lets me dedicate one SDR to ADS-B reception, and three others for things like [AirBand](https://en.wikipedia.org/wiki/Airband), [ACARS](https://app.airframes.io), etc. Note that KerberosSDR has reached EOL and it has been replaced by the [KrakenSDR](https://www.crowdsupply.com/krakenrf/krakensdr) outfitted with 5 SDRs.

 If you're just getting started and don't want to spend a lot of cash, a [$20 USB DVB-T RTL2832U dongle](https://www.aliexpress.com/item/32259584047.html) will do the job.